gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 A *Process File* describes what the agent is supposed to do.
 It can live alongside your code or documentation, and it should link to all relevant information — source files, goals, constraints, etc.

 A good Process File is small and focuses on a single thing.
-Describe the high level intent at first.
+Describe the high-level intent at first.
-But also list all the steps the agent should follow in order to complete the task according to your needs.
+Also list all the steps the agent should follow in order to complete the task according to your needs.

 #### Example: `simple-task.md`